 Brief preparation: 25-40% faster research and drafting with CoCounsel

-Legal research efficiency gains:
+Legal research efficiency gains include:

 Case law research: 40% faster precedent identification